 Denied loans, housing, or peace of mind because of errors you didn’t create?
 We represent consumers harmed by inaccurate credit reporting and identity-related mistakes, enforcing your rights under the Fair Credit Reporting Act across the U.S., with a strong New York focus.

-Credit reporting errors affect millions of Americans every year.
-The three major bureaus process millions of records daily through automated systems — and mistakes are far more common than they should be.
+Credit reporting errors affect millions of Americans.
+Equifax, Experian, and TransUnion process millions of records a day through automated systems, and those systems get things wrong far more often than they should.

-Mortgage Denied You apply for a home loan and get rejected due to accounts you never opened.
+You apply for a home loan and get rejected over accounts you never opened.

-Score Drops 80 Points Overnight A collection you don't recognize appears and destroys your credit score instantly.
+A collection you don't recognize appears and your score falls overnight.

-Job Offer Rescinded Background check reveals errors that cost you employment opportunities you earned.
+A background check turns up errors that cost you a job you already earned.

-Higher Interest Rates Inaccurate data forces you to pay thousands more in unnecessary interest over time.
+Inaccurate data forces you to pay thousands more in interest over the life of a loan.

 Federal law protects you.
 Under the Fair Credit Reporting Act (FCRA), credit bureaus and creditors must report accurate information — and when they fail, they can be held legally responsible.